Tyler Huntley Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- In two matchups against the Steelers, Huntley averaged zero passing yards per game, 107.5 yards fewer than his over/under in Sunday's game.
+- Huntley averages zero passing yards per game in two matchups against the Steelers, 89.5 fewer yards his over/under in Sunday's game.

-- Huntley has not thrown for a touchdown against the Steelers over that time.
+- Huntley did not throw a touchdown pass in any of those games.

-- The 239.8 passing yards the Steelers give up per game makes them the NFL's 13th-ranked pass defense this season.
+- This week Huntley will face the NFL's 13th-ranked pass defense (239.8 yards allowed per game).

 Recent Performances

-- Huntley put together a 197-yard performance against the Rams last week, completing 62.5% of his passes with one interception.

-- He also ran the ball six times for 54 yards, averaging nine yards per carry on the ground.
+- Huntley added six carries for 54 yards, averaging nine yards per carry in the running game.

-- Over his last three games, Huntley has collected 412 passing yards (137.3 yards per game) while going 48-for-72 (66.7% completion percentage) and throwing two touchdowns and one interception.
+- Huntley has thrown for 412 passing yards over his last three games (137.3 per game) and has a 66.7% completion percentage (48-of-72), throwing two touchdown passes with one interception.

-- He has tacked on 127 rushing yards on 19 carries with two touchdowns, averaging 42.3 yards per game.
+- He's also rushed 19 times for 127 yards and two touchdowns, averaging 42.3 yards per game.

 Huntley's Baltimore Teammates